aabdelhalim/FacebookPyTorchChallenge/README.md

 # FacebookPyTorchChallenge
-Code for deep learning CNNs and RNNs written as part of the Facebook PyTorch Challenge
+Code for deep learning CNNs and RNNs written as part of the Facebook PyTorch Challenge on Udacity